vincy/PHP-Router/README.md

 <a name="validation"/>
 #### Parameters validation

-The Router auto checks what follows:
+The Router auto checks the followings:

 - The method requested exists
 - The passed parameters count is equal or greater then the method mandatory parameters count